 How They Can Help

 PTSD service dogs are meant to provide a calming atmosphere of safety and security while reducing the impact of symptoms on a person’s everyday functioning.
-They provide affection, reassurance, comfort, and offer friendship.
+They provide affection, reassurance, comfort, and friendship.
 The dogs can help alleviate symptoms of anxiety and depression, raise levels of serotonin, and decrease blood pressure.

 They are specially trained to learn alert tasks.
 These tasks include letting a person know when someone is approaching or when blood pressure or stress hormones are rising and signaling the onset of a panic attack.
 They can also learn how to signal bystanders if an individual is experiencing distress.